The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation

-\citet{li2021large} demonstrated that LLMs can act as strong DP learners.
+\alexAA{Li, et al.}~\citet{li2021large} demonstrated that LLMs can act as strong DP learners.
 Their evaluation reveals that pretrained LLMs are highly resilient to the noise introduced by DP-SGD, particularly when fine-tuned on top of general-purpose representations.
 DP-trained models approach the performance of non-private baselines, while offering provable protection against memorization.
 Empirical validation through canary insertion and MIAs confirm the effectiveness of DP in preventing leakage of sensitive sequences.
-To further reduce memorization, \citet{zhao2022provably} introduced Confidentially Redacted Training (CRT), a method that combines de-duplication and redaction with DP-SGD to train LLMs while avoiding the retention of sensitive content.
+To further reduce memorization, \alexAA{Zhao, et al.}~\citet{zhao2022provably} introduced Confidentially Redacted Training (CRT), a method that combines de-duplication and redaction with DP-SGD to train LLMs while avoiding the retention of sensitive content.
 CRT builds on DP concepts to introduce randomized training interventions that prevent unintended memorization.
 The authors show that CRT, when combined with DP-SGD, provides strong privacy protections without compromising model performance, as indicated by competitive perplexity scores. \alexAA{However, integrating DP with pretraining memorization is highly complex at scale.
 As the provable guarantees of DP rely on bounding the ``group size," the total number of times an individual's data appears, the vast, web-scale nature of pretraining corpora, coupled with the scale duplication and near-duplicates, make reliably defining this group size extremely challenging.
 Consequently, the interpretation and strength of DP guarantees against pretraining-time memorization often remain unclear due to the underlying data redundancy.}